Looking back at 9-11 and the humanity lost, and gained...

 There, photographer Stan Honda of Agence France-Presse took his picture, an image used by websites, newspapers and magazines around the world.
 Days later, a friend told Fine his photo was on the cover of Fortune magazine.

-"I was focused in on: I must get uptown, I must keep surviving, I must walk," Fine told the TODAY show.
-"And I wasn't looking or thinking about anything other than surviving."
+"I was focused in on: I must get uptown, I must keep surviving, I must walk,

 Fine, who is married and has two grown children and a granddaughter, lives in suburban Watchung, N.J.
 When msnbc.com last spoke with Fine, the banker, now 67, was still working for investment consulting firm Carpe DM (a play on "carpe diem," Latin for "seize the day") and the SEPA Capital Group.

 In order to combine his business skills with his desire to help people, Fine also collaborates with Unilife Medical Solutions, an automatically-retractable safety syringe manufacturer that aims to decrease the spread of blood-borne viruses from syringe re-use in developing countries.
-"It was these objectives that first attracted me to this project," Fine says, "and that may be part or all of the reason I was saved."
+"It was these objectives that first attracted me to this project,

 Fine told msnbc.com that the attacks don't affect him on a daily basis anymore, because he had to 'move past this in my life or it would have been too hurtful harboring the memories.'
 His eight-year-old granddaughter, Selena, born only months after the attacks, brings "a lot of joy" to his life, and "the pure innocence of youth reminds me of easier times."